SamFu1113/Unix-programming/README.md

 ## Projects introduction

 1. Write the first program.
-	- Write the Makefile to build the executable program in sub-folder “HW_01”
+	- Write the Makefile to build the executable program in sub-folder “HW_01”.
-		- Three functions spread across multiple files: main, calculate, mult
+		- Three functions spread across multiple files: main, calculate, mult.
+		- There is no source code for function mult, only the compiled object code in lib_mult.a.